Home Remedies: 6 That You Should Never Try

 Don't try to use toothpaste to get rid of pimples or skin imperfections.
 Even though its baking soda content could make it effective, its chemical components could damage the skin.

-Today we have easy access to a variety of recipes and home remedies that are said to allow us to treat and prevent health and beauty problems, making it unnecessary to pay high amounts of money for expensive treatments and improve our lifestyles through natural medicine.
-While it is true that many recommended home remedies are effective and can be huge helps, experts remind us that not all of them work and some of them can have more bad effects than good.
+Today we have easy access to a variety of recipes and home remedies that are said to allow us to treat and prevent health and beauty problems.
+These make it unnecessary to pay high amounts of money for expensive treatments and improve our lifestyles through natural medicine.
+It is true that many recommended home remedies are effective and can be huge helps.
+However, experts remind us that not all of them work and some of them can have more bad effects than good.

-Considering expert opinions on the negative effects that some of these home remedies can have on our health, we will share 6 remedies that are best not to prepare.
+We have considered a few expert opinions on the negative effects that some of these home remedies can have on our health.
+Below, we will share 6 remedies that are best not to prepare.

 Natural exfoliants are one of the best alternatives to deeply clean skin, hydrate it, and eliminate excess dead skin cells that have accumulated.
-However, it is very important to take into account the ingredients in these products, since some can hurt our skin and cause micro lesions that can even cause scars.
-For example, some exfoliants that are prepared with pistachio, or nut shells, crushed almonds, combined with olive oil can damage skin due to all of the irregular edges.
+However, it is very important to take into account the ingredients in these products.
+Some can hurt our skin and cause micro lesions that can even cause scars.
+For example, some exfoliants that are prepared with pistachio can damage skin.
+Even nut shells and crushed almonds combined with olive oil can damage skin due to all of the irregular edges.
 The same thing happens when you exfoliate with shells.

 Home enemas are done by pouring water into the rectum to try and stimulate a bowel movement.
-Some even prepare enema using coffee, due to the false belief that the caffeine will help clean out their system.
-This isn’t true, and according to experts, any home enema is extremely risky since it might puncture the rectum and create serious side effects or even lead to death.
+Some even prepare enema using coffee.
+This is due to the false belief that the caffeine will help clean out their system.
+This isn’t true.
+According to experts, any home enema is extremely risky.
+It might puncture the rectum and create serious side effects or even lead to death.
 This is why doctors recommend you do not do this, especially at home.
-It is better to opt for an over-the-counter medication for constipation, and if this doesn’t work, you should get in touch with your doctor.
+It is better to opt for an over-the-counter medication for constipation.
+If this doesn’t work, you should get in touch with your doctor.